columbia/xray/3-use-cases.md

 included *depression*, *depressed*, and *sad*).
 We used XRay to detect correlation between emails and ads.
 Conservatively, we only show here correlations that were very strong.

-We've just started to peek into the service's data and we've already seen a lot of interesting things.
-While thorough investigations are needed in order to reach scientific conclusions, we think we can already formulate some example-driven observations:
+We think we can already formulate some example-driven observations:

 **Obs.
 1: It is definitely possible to target sensitive topics in users' inboxes:**
 Most of the topics we tracked could be considered sensitive (e.g., various